kmg1434/pedalmap-frontend/README.md

 ## As A User:

-- I can sign up, sign in, sign out, and change Password
+- I can sign up, sign in, sign out, and change my Password
-- I can create, read, update, and delete a game
+- I can create, read, update, and delete a board
-- I have ownership over my games
+- I have ownership over my boards
-- I can update the score of my game every turn
+- I can see how many boards I have
-- I can see how many games I have played
+- I can update the contents and attributes of my boards
-- I will know intuitively how to use the interface
+- I will know intuitively how to use the interface without instruction

 ## Wireframes